 Vaccination of a high proportion of residents and staff in RCFs has had a major impact on reducing the impact of COVID-19 in RCFs.
-There is however, a continuing need for vigilance to ensure that cases of COVID-19 are detected promptly and transmission-based IPC precautions, including appropriate use of PPE are implemented fully to further reduce the risk of spread.
-It is therefore important that RCFs have systems in place to ensure that, to the greatest extent possible, residents with COVID-19 are rapidly identified and are cared for with appropriate transmission-based IPC precautions.
-It remains critically important that all practical efforts are made to ensure that infectious staff members do not attend for work.
+In this context it is possible to manage the risk of spread of COVID-19 effectively with less restriction on the lives of residents.
+There is however, a continuing need for vigilance to prevent infectious staff members or other people from entering the RCF, to ensure that cases of COVID-19 are detected promptly and that transmission-based IPC precautions, including appropriate use of PPE, are implemented in the care of infectious residents to further reduce the risk of spread.
+RCFs must have systems in place to ensure that, to the greatest extent possible, residents with COVID-19 are rapidly identified and are cared for with appropriate transmission-based IPC precautions.